mikavir/heartcare-hub/README.md

 - As a site administrator, I would like to have a clear logo, so that I can increase my brand recognition.
 - As a site administrator, I would like to add my social media links, so that I can improve my online presence.
-- As a site administrator, I would like a intriguing prompt, so that I can increase the likelihood of recruitment
+- As a site administrator, I would like an intriguing prompt, so that I can increase the likelihood of recruitment
 - As a site administrator, I would like to create a way to connect, so that I can foster trust and credibility with my target audiences.

 ## Wireframes

 To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
 I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.